Skin Barrier Dysfunction in Eczema & Psoriasis: The Filaggrin Deficit, Ceramide Loss & How to Repair It

 FAQ

-Why is the skin barrier important for eczema?
+Why is eczema linked to skin barrier dysfunction?

-How do you repair the skin barrier with eczema?
+How do you repair the skin barrier with eczema or psoriasis?

 Summary